fusepoolP3/p3-wp1-deliverables/d11-deliverable.md

 - SPARQL is its standardized querying language.
 - Built-in support for multiple languages by using language-tagged string literals.

 The Linked Data technology stack [Bizer2009] provides many ways to interact with data in RDF format [Cyganiak2014].
-This greatly reduces the overhead needed to integrate data sets into apps and thus increases the value of Open Data.
+This greatly reduces the overhead needed to integrate data sets into apps and thus increases the value of open data.
 However, one needs new ETL processes to transform raw data to Linked Data.
 While it facilitates data usage for app developers, Linked Data requires initially more work by the data owner and publisher.

 In the past years many powerful tools got developed or extended to support creation and maintenance of Linked Data.
 Also new W3C standards and vocabularies are developed for turning legacy data into Linked Data.
 Many of these tools and standards are developed, extended or implemented by Fusepool P3 project partners.
 The emerging Linked Data Platform Standard (LDP)[^ldpprimer] provide standardized means for making collections of linked data resources accessible.